PBC48/ECE-3400-Fall-2018/docs/lab2.md

     </font>
 </figure>

 To confirm this result, we referenced Section 28 of the ATmega328 datasheet, which provides information about the ADC.
 It indicates that the last 3 bits of the ADC Control and Status Register A determine a prescalar by which the Arduino clock frequency is divided to determine the ADC clock frequency.
-The example script fft_adc_serial sets this division factor to 32 in the second line of the code snipped below.
+The example script fft_adc_serial sets this division factor to 32 in the second line of the code snippet below.
 Given the 16MHz Arduino system clock frequency and the 13 clock cycles it takes the ADC to convert, we used the formula `Arduino clock cycle / total conversion clock cycles / prescalar` to find the 38 kHz sampling frequency.

 Calling the FFT function is simple using the Music Labs' library where we first must setup the ADC settings:
 ```cpp